Yeah, You Heard Me, Vaginal Stimulation Hasn't Been Shown To Cause Orgasm: A Defense

 I do stick to a particular definition of orgasm, and I do find that some claims about female orgasms are unsubstantiated through scientific investigation, but in order to explain fully, there is a lot of background that needs to accompany this, and there rarely seems to be enough time or space to include it.
 To clarify my statement and my meaning is exactly my intention here.

 A lot of people have told me, and probably will continue to tell me that I shouldn't be trying to tell women what is and is not an orgasm; I freely admit that I am trying to make the physical definition of an orgasm popular knowledge, but I am not telling women there is only one way to have an orgasm.
 I am simply trying to encourage the proper use of the word orgasm.
 When we speak about female orgasm, the word is thrown around to describe all kinds of things that are not orgasms; things like ejaculation, non-orgasmic physical pleasure, or spiritual/emotional highs associated with intercourse.
-I'm not saying these are undesirable or bad, but I am saying they are not orgasms, and calling them or insinuating that they are orgasms confuses all the women out there who are trying to maneuver their way through a really confusing sexual culture.
-A willy nilly use of the word "orgasm" leads to the persistence of harmful, misleading misunderstandings of what an orgasm is and how a woman might get one.
+I'm not saying these are undesirable or lesser, but I am saying they are not orgasms, and calling them or insinuating that they are orgasms confuses all the women out there who are trying to maneuver their way through a really confusing sexual culture.
+A willy nilly use of the word "orgasm" leads to the persistent misunderstandings of what an orgasm is and how a woman might get one, which I argue is ultimately harmful

 A general pleasure during sex; or a physical, mental, emotional, or spiritual high that cannot be described by the description of physical orgasms set out by M&J. Orgasm and pleasure are not interchangeable.
+One can exists without the other.
 They can be interconnected, but they are quite simply not the same things.
-Pleasure without orgasm is absolutely something that can be valued in sexual interactions, but talking about pleasure during sex as if it were an orgasm, doesn't help give women and girls useful cues about what to expect when it comes to what should actually elicit orgasm.
+Pleasure without orgasm is absolutely something that can be valued in sexual interactions, but conflating the 2 with our language makes the advice, understanding, and research around either one muddied and confusing and ultimately useless.
 We don't confuse orgasm and non-orgasmic pleasure this casually for men, and we shouldn't for women either.

 Arousal - In the same vein as above, arousal is not orgasm.
-What arouses a person is quite unique and has as much to do with the mental aspect as the physical, but the final stimulation needed to push a woman into orgasm is largely the same for all women - clitoral stimulation.
+One can have physical arousal without orgasm, but physical arousal (although maybe not necessarily mental arousal ) is a necessary precursor for orgasm.
+The amount of physical or mental things that might arouse a person is vast, but the final stimulation needed to push arousal into orgasm is much more likely to be physical and consistent - and based on past research it’s most likely going to be physical stimulation around the penis or clitoral glans area.
 Just think of it in terms of how you understand male orgasm.
-Yes, he could get insanely hard and aroused by watching a naked woman and having her kiss his chest and neck, but it would seem silly to assume that he would orgasm without his penis being touched; even if it's just a little touch, we would expect that he would need it to put him over the edge.
+Yes, he could get insanely hard and aroused by watching a naked woman and having her kiss his chest and neck, but it would seem naive to assume that he would orgasm without his penis being touched at all; even if it's just a little touch, we would expect that he would need it to put him over the edge.
 It shouldn't be thought of much differently for women.

-Ejaculation - Female ejaculation does exist and some women who have them say they find it pleasurable, but it's not an orgasm.
-Ejaculation and orgasm are physically different events in both men and women; men just happen to usually ejaculate simultaneously at the time of orgasm and (most) women do not.
+Ejaculation/Squirting - Female ejaculation does exist and some women who have them say they find it quite pleasurable, but it's not an orgasm.
+That’s not a value judgement, just a truth that they are physically different events in both males and in females; males just happen to usually ejaculate simultaneously at the time of orgasm and (most) females do not.

 Below I will list ways that can cause orgasm during acts of penetration.

-Direct Clitoral Stimulation - That's right, simply getting your own or your partner's hands down there on the clitoral vulva area during penetration works wonders.
+Direct Clitoral Stimulation - That's right, simply getting your own or your partner's hands down there on the clitoral/vulva area during penetration works wonders.
 You could also get a vibrator, mouth or whatever floats your boat down there to work the clit area during intercourse.
-(I highly recommend this method BTW).

 Grinding - Grinding the clitoral glans area against something during the act of intercourse/penetration is another form of clitoral stimulation.
 It can be against pillows, bedding, teddy bears, your partners pelvis - whatever.
 As long as the clitoral glans/vulva area is being stimulated, it makes sense that an orgasm could occur in this intercourse situation.
 I'd also like to add that this seems to be a way that some women orgasm during intercourse without really realizing that it's due to the clit stimulation from their grinding.
 It can be unintentional (However, from my own experience, I'd say it won't be a very consistent way to orgasm unless the woman knows what she's going for and works for it)